kvutien/Project-ETHDenver-bootcamp/session_8/README_8.md

 ```

 ## Detailed Explanation of Code

+###	Testing the tests
+Note that the code below includes liberally console.log to check the values.
+The purpose is to test the test.js code.
+This avoids that an error in the test function declares valid a bad logic in the smart contract.
 ### The fixture to deploy VolcanoCoin
 This preparation step is called to set up the environment of each test.
 ```js